nasib-ullah/video-captioning-models-in-Pytorch/README.md

    (.env) $ mv coco-caption/pycocoevalcap .
    (.env) $ rm -rf coco-caption
    ```
+   Or simply copy the pycocoevalcap folder and its contents in the project root.

 ### Step 4.
 Training
 Follow the demo given in `video_captioning.ipynb`.